 Algonquin Power & Utilities (TSX:AQN)(NYSE:AQN) has spent much of the last twenty years acquiring utility assets across Canada, the United States, Chile, and the Bahamas.
 It boasts more than 1.2 million customers.

+However, this is very much a water utility company as well.
 Let's focus on the water business, which accounts for approximately 15% of Algonquin's earnings.